Learning how to draw a face well is challenging for most artists.

 - A ruler for precisely measured grid lines

-- Sketch paper that features micro-perforations, making corrections easier
+- Drawing paper or a sketchbook that features micro-perforations, making corrections easier

 How To Sketch A Face: 3 Steps To Get Started